Rachel Cowan

-Early life, education, and roots of activism
+Early life and education

 Rachel Ann Brown was born May 29, 1941 in Princeton, NJ to Arthur A. Brown, a mathematician who could trace his ancestry to the Mayflower and Margaret Warren Brown, whose roots went back to Puritan days and who worked to create children's school libraries in the Boston public schools.
 She was the oldest of four children, grew up in Wellesley, Massachusetts and was brought up in the Unitarian Church and Quaker tradition.
 She attended Bryn Mawr College majoring in sociology.
 After college she and her sister Connie joined the Freedom Riders, tutoring Black children in newly integrated schools.
 It was during this time that she met her future husband Paul Cowan, who was from a midwestern assimilated Jewish family and later became a writer and reporter for the Village Voice.
 They spent time in Mississippi registering Black voters and later after they married in 1965 served in the Peace Corps in Ecuador.